CubesterYT/Dependencies/TurboWarp Extensions/ScratchHook/ScratchHook.md

 # ScratchHook future Additions
-ScratchHook currently supports normal webhook messages, but will soon support fully modular embeds as well.
+ - ScratchHook currently supports normal webhook messages, but will soon support fully modular embeds as well.
+ - ScratchHook might soon add a rate limited proxy link to parse the specified Webhook URL as there is a big possibility of this Extension being abused and used to potentially, either intentionally or unintentionally, DDOS the servers of the Webhook provider, causing problems and ip blocking.
+So ScratchHook may soon have a Webhook Proxy to rate limit requests for security.